 **But, I think I went a little over board this time.
 I believe it works better to spread the almonds out on a pan or flat surface and sprinkle my coating on them.

-Don’t leave that jar of honey sitting in the pantry.
-There are so many easy honey recipes to try!
 Your Honey Roasted Almonds are an irresistible snack that will disappear very quickly.
 In fact, you may have to hide them from yourself!
+Don’t leave that jar of honey sitting around -there are so many easy honey recipes to try!

 Another great snack I like to make is dehydrated pineapple slices with honey.
-I make these when I see pineapple on sale at the markets.
+I make these when I see pineapple on sale at the markets – its a great way to preserve them.

-When Fall rolls around and the local apples are available, it’s time for Honey Caramel Apples.
+When Fall rolls around and the local apples are available, it’s time for honey caramel apples.
+These are a great favorite for young and old alike.

 This roasted almond recipe is a great option to take with you for camping, hiking or other activities that require energy.
 And, some people say they make great beer nuts too!